gedejong/avida-wiki/Environment-file.md

 <p>
 <Blockquote>
 Where <code>resource_name</code> is the name of the spatial resource that this cell command will modify.
-If this resource has not been defined yet a new resource with this name will be created.
+If this resource has not been defined yet, a new resource with this name will be created.
 </P>
 <p>